Skip to main content

 10. Hampton Court Palace

-Hampton Court Palace is perhaps best known as the residence of King Henry VIII.
+Hampton Court Palace, one of the top castles to visit in London, is perhaps best known as the residence of King Henry VIII.
 During his reign, he moved here, using his wealth to commission ornate works of art, notably elaborate tapestries, and added to the palace.
 Today, you can see his Tudor influence as well as the baroque influence of King William III who had much of the palace renovated.
 A tour of the palace includes access to several historical spots as well as an audio guide that identifies movie and TV filming locations both inside and outside on the grounds.

 Suggested activity: Windsor Castle and Hampton Court Palace Tour